andre-richter/dotfiles/.github/README.md

 The git repository is managed according to [this guide], but important steps are outlined below.

+This guide **assumes a multi-user installation of nix**.
+Trying with a single-user installation on Ubuntu did not work last time I tried.

 [this guide]: https://www.atlassian.com/git/tutorials/dotfiles

 ## Prerequisites